-$5 billion Dubai mega-resort rises from The World
+$5 billion Dubai megaresort rises from The World

 (CNN) — Four kilometers off the Dubai coastline lies Europe.
 Or a version of it, at least.

-Comprising six man-made islands styled after a mix of European countries and cities, when completed this $5 billion mega-project will be able to accommodate 16,000 tourists in the height of luxury.
+Comprising six man-made islands styled after a mix of European countries and cities, when completed this $5 billion megaproject will be able to accommodate 16,000 tourists in the height of travel luxury.

 In this Europe the sun nearly always shines, the ocean's warm and white sands are never far away.
 There's Venice and St Petersburg, Sweden, Germany, Switzerland and more.
 And, if you have the money, it could be yours for a vacation or a lifetime.

-Note: Editor's Note — CNN's series often carry sponsorship originating from the countries and regions we profile.
-However, CNN retains full editorial control over all of its reports.
-Our sponsorship policy.